-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, which contemplates continuation of the Company as a going concern.
-The Company has incurred \$4,563,276 in accumulated deficit since its inception, and has generated no operating revenue, which could raise substantial doubt about the Company's ability to continue as a going concern.
+The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, which contemplates continuation of the Company as a going concern.
+The Company has incurred \$5,061,905 in accumulated deficit since its inception, and has generated no operating revenue, which could raise substantial doubt about the Company's ability to continue as a going concern.